TcMenu/TaskManagerIO/README.md

 [![davetcc](https://img.shields.io/badge/davetcc-dev-blue.svg)](https://github.com/davetcc)
 [![JSC TechMinds](https://img.shields.io/badge/JSC-TechMinds-green.svg)](https://www.jsctm.cz)

-Dave Cherry / TheCodersCorner.com made this library available for you to use.
-It takes me significant effort to keep all my libraries current and working on a wide range of boards.
+TcMenu organisation made this library available for you to use.
+It takes significant effort to keep all our libraries current and working on a wide range of boards.
 Please consider making at least a one off donation via the sponsor button if you find it useful.
 In forks, please keep text to here intact.

 <a href="https://www.buymeacoffee.com/davetcc" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-blue.png" alt="Buy Me A Coffee" style="height: 60px !important;width: 217px !important;" ></a>